Description

 Using this definition on our asset we see for example:

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days under water of 606 days is larger, thus worse.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 738 days is greater, thus worse.

 AveDuration: